Alpha backgrounds in the AMoRE-Pilot experiment: Background simulations

 \section{Background simulations}

-Simulations have been conducted using Geant4~\cite{geant4} version 10.4.2, in which we have implemented an AMoRE-specific physics list for both internal and surface background simulations.
-We adopted the G4ScreenedNuclearRecoil class for the simulation of low-energy nuclear recoils from $\alpha$ surface contaminations, the G4EmLivermorePhysics class for low energy electromagnetic processes, and the G4RadioactiveDecay for radioactive decay processes.
+Monte Carlo~(MC) Simulations have been conducted using Geant4~\cite{geant4} version 10.4.2, in which we have implemented an AMoRE-specific physics list for both internal and surface background simulations.
+We adopted the G4ScreenedNuclearRecoil class~\cite{screenednuclearrecoil} for the simulation of low-energy nuclear recoils from $\alpha$ surface contaminations, the G4EmLivermorePhysics class for low energy electromagnetic processes, and the G4RadioactiveDecay for radioactive decay processes.

-To model the measured $\alpha$ energy spectrum, we simulated internal radioactive sources such as the full decay chains of $^{238}$U, $^{232}$Th, and $^{235}$U and the simulation results normalized by the measured activities are listed in Table~\ref{tab:table3}.
-In the simulation framework, each simulated event includes an energy deposit in the crystals within a given measurement window, pile-up from decays with short half-lives and followed by the subsequent daughter decays in the time window.
-The simulated spectrum was smeared by the measured energy-dependent energy resolution, as shown in Fig.~\ref{fig:alpha_ecalib}.
+To model the measured $\alpha$ energy spectrum, we simulated internal radioactive sources such as the full decay chains of $^{238}$U, $^{232}$Th, and $^{235}$U. The measured activities, listed in Table~\ref{tab:table3}, are used to normalize the simulation results.
+In the simulation framework, each simulated event includes an energy deposit in the crystals within a 5-ms event window considering the 1$\sim$2~ms rise times for six crystals.
+Pile-up events from decays with short half-lives, followed by the subsequent daughter decay in the time window of 100~ms, which is a few times the typical pulse width ($\sim$20--30~ms) in cryogenic measurements~\cite{HJLee2015}, are also simulated.
+If the second alpha occurs less than 100 ms from the first alpha, the second alpha was excluded from the MC data as it is in the experimental data.
+The simulated spectrum was smeared by the energy-dependent energy resolution obtained during the calibration described in Sect.~\ref{sec:3}.

 Surface $\alpha$ contaminations of the crystal scintillators, Vikuiti films, and of the photon frames (that has partially crystal-facing parts) were simulated in order to investigate their contributions to the background.